kaelad02/show-secrets/README.md

 # Show Secrets

 GMs, do you use secret blocks in item descriptions to keep some information a secret from your players?
 Of course you do.
 It's a great way to keep that information from prying eyes.
-Unfortunatly, it also means when you use that feature/attack/spell the secret is hidden, even from you, in the chat message.
+Unfortunately, it also means when you use that feature/attack/spell the secret is hidden, even from you, in the chat message.
 This module will show you those secrets in the chat message.

 ![dnd5e screenshot](screenshot1.png?raw=true)